captainPeanutbuttter495/Apartment-Listing/README.md

 Features

---Development powered by Vite
+-Development powered by Vite

---Responsive UI with Tailwind CSS
+-Responsive UI with Tailwind CSS

---Code linting with ESLint
+-Code linting with ESLint

---Formatting with Prettier
+-Formatting with Prettier

 ## Installation